 The safety, health, and well-being of all members of our residence community is our priority.
 However. residence is not intended to be a medical or therapeutic environment.
 In specific cases, there is a limit to the extent of support that can be provided.
-The Residence Life team collaborates with Dalhousie's Student Health and Wellness Centre and other support services on campus and in the community, including Emergency Health Services.
+The Residence Life team collaborates with Dalhousie Agricultural Campus' Health Services and other support services on campus and in the community, including Emergency Health Services.